 - In foods, beta-glucans are soluble in hot water.
 When it comes to mushrooms, you can extract the beta-glucans using hot water and increase bioavailability (the available amount of a substance for your body to process and use).

 Some of these mushrooms like Oyster and Shiitake are available in NZ as fresh mushrooms or you can grow your own in.
 However, for biosecurity reasons many are not available, so will need to be purchased as a supplement (in pill or powdered form or, frozen and dried.

 1. REISHI MUSHROOM (Ganoderma lucidum)

-- In “wellness circles” these mushrooms have been called “mushrooms of immortality” and has been used in traditional Chinese medicine for centuries.
+- In "wellness circles" these mushrooms have been called “mushrooms of immortality” and have been used in traditional Chinese medicine for centuries.

 - Studies show that properties in reishi can stimulate Natural "Killer" cells for destroying cancer cells.
 (3)

 - Reishi also has an interesting effect on white blood cells for reducing inflammation.
 (4)

 - This is one of the few "highly potent" medicinal mushrooms that can be found growing wild in NZ.